Life has a habit of taking us by surprise.

-Taking Flamenco to the World
+Taking Flamenco to the world

-Born Francisco Sánchez Gómez in Algeciras in the province of Cádiz in 1947, and known as Paco (a common nickname for Francisco) de (of) Lucía - his mother’s name.
+Born in 1947 as Francisco Sánchez Gómez in Algeciras in the province of Cádiz, he was known as Paco (a common nickname for Francisco) de (of) Lucía - his mother’s name.

-De Lucía was responsable for music in a number of films including those of one of my favourite Spanish directors Carlos Saura, as well as collaborating with another Spanish Flamenco great, Camerón de la Isla and numerous international musicians.
+De Lucía was responsable for music in a number of films including those of one of my favourite Spanish directors Carlos Saura, as well as collaborating with another Spanish Flamenco great, Camerón de la Isla, and numerous international musicians.

 There is no music like Flamenco to bring a tear to the eye but since the departure of Paco from the world has already brought too many today, I offer you an upbeat piece from a very young de Lucía.

 R.I.P.
 Paco.
-I’m sure you’re still out there somewhere making heavenly music.
+I’m sure you’re still out there somewhere making heavenly music!